 For some, the dream of becoming a wife and mother comes easily and quickly.

 A few months go by with no luck, and it becomes an obsession.
 You start to wonder whether it could be your diet, so the next plan of action is to try fertility-boosting foods.
 You try things like drinking matcha, kale juice, bone broth, and whatever else is out there.
-All your friends and family keep telling you to "just relax," but how can you when you want a baby so badly.
+All your friends and family keep telling you to "just relax," but how can you when you want a baby so badly?

 A few months go by with no luck, and it becomes an obsession.

-Stefan Molyneux caused outrage on Twitter by telling women to have kids before they are 30 because after that 90% of your eggs are dead.
+Stefan Molyneux caused outrage on Twitter by telling women to have kids before they are 30 because after that 90% of their eggs are dead.
 The tweet went viral and received many hateful comments unsurprisingly.
 It also gained attention from media who weren't happy with his tweet either.
 Regardless of his intentions, it turns out scaremongering is not the best way to reach women.
 Maybe, deep down, we knew there might be some truth to that tweet - and that's what was so upsetting.
 As it turns out, there is.

 According to research from the University of Edinburgh, about 95% of 30-year-old women have only 12% of their ovarian cells left (possible future eggs).
 Once a woman reaches 40, only 3% of those cells remain.
 But don't let this freak you out.
 Females start with around 600,000 cells before birth.
 Even if you lose 88% of them by age 30, you still have 72,000 cells left!